nopnop2002/SC16IS752/Arduino & ESP8266/example/SPI_RECEIVE/README.md

-# I2C_RECEIVE
+# I2C_SELFTEST

-Connect RX(A-CH) and other Arduno TX at 9600 bps
-Connect RX(B-CH) and other Arduno TX at 384000 bps
+Connect TX(A-CH) and RX(B-CH) with a short wire
+Connect TX(B-CH) and RX(A-CH) with a short wire

 __Connections should be as short as possible__

+# Channel baudrate
+You can specify different baudrates for channel A and channel B

 # Sketch of the other side
 ```